-Molly Rettig has served as the communications lead at NREL's Cold Climate Housing Research Center since 2011 helping researchers tell the stories of how their work changes the world.
+Molly Rettig has served as the communications lead at NREL's Alaska Campus in Fairbanks since 2011 helping researchers tell the stories of how their work changes the world.
 She has a master's degree in journalism from the University of Colorado with a focus on environmental policy.
 Prior to working at NREL, she worked at the Fairbanks Daily News-Miner, Alaska Public Radio, and Alaska magazine covering science, technology, and policy, and published a book through the University of Alaska Press in 2021 on the resource booms that built modern Alaska.

 M.A., Journalism, University of Colorado Boulder